- Download our Moving to Argentina Guide (PDF)

 - Do greet people with a kiss on the cheek – this is common, even between people meeting someone for the first time

-- Do learn some basic Spanish
+- Do learn some basic Spanish – it will significantly improve your daily experience

 - Don’t be too direct, as Argentines value politeness and indirect communication

-- Do dress neatly and conservatively
+- Do dress neatly and conservatively, especially in business settings

 - Don’t wear a hat indoors

-- Don't bring up the Falklands.
-The Falklands (or Malvinas, as they are known in Argentina) are a sensitive topic for many Argentines
+- Don’t bring up the Falklands.
+The Falklands (or Malvinas, as they are known in Argentina) are a sensitive topic for many Argentines.

 Further reading